Where to stop on a road trip from Christchurch to Queenstown

 ITINERARY NOTES

 There are hotels and places to stay in Aoraki/Mount Cook Village, but rooms book out way in advance.
-You’ll need to book as much as a year in advance if you want to travel during the busy summer period.
+If you see a room available — snap it up.

 The DOC campground in the park is a great option if you’re in a campervan.
 It’s magical staying somewhere so remote and beautiful and waking up to the bowl of mountains.